julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, November 12, 2024.
+Wednesday, November 13, 2024.
 Quote of the day:

-> "Love is metaphysical gravity." - R. Buckminster Fuller
+> "Speak only if it improves upon the silence." - Mahatma Gandhi